 Some heating and cooling controls can be adjusted at the steering wheel.
-These touch controls also operate some audio controls.
-See the Index under Steering Wheel Touch Controls for Audio System.
+Other touch controls also operate some audio controls.
+See Steering Wheel Touch Controls for Audio System later in this section.

-FAN: Press the upper part of the control to increase the fan speed; press the lower part to reduce the fan speed.
+S: Press the upper part of the control to increase the fan speed; press the lower part to reduce the fan speed.